discord-jda/JDA/src/main/java/net/dv8tion/jda/internal/entities/channel/mixin/README.md

 # Entity Mixins
 Entity Mixins are a system in JDA that provide the following core functionalities:
-- Code reuse through composition instead of purely through inheritence
+- Code reuse through composition instead of purely through inheritance
 - A way to expose internal state setters and getters without exposing them to the library user

 ## Example Mixin with Usage